lassoid/tiny_filter/README.md

 `filters` accepts two arguments:
 - `key` - a filter name, used as identifier;
-- `block` - a block or proc/lambda with filter logic, that returns filtered collection and itself accepts two arguments:
+- `block` - a block with filter logic, that returns filtered collection and itself accepts two arguments:
   - `scope` - a collection that should be filtered;
   - `value` - a value for filtering.